Ohio's lieutenant governor meets with neighbors over tweet - WHIZ News

 In his tweet, Husted shared a former Centers for Disease Control and Prevention director’s assertion, without evidence, that the virus that causes COVID-19 originated in a lab in Wuhan.

-“So it appears it was the Wuhan Virus after all?”
-Husted tweeted.
+“So it appears it was the Wuhan Virus after all?” tweeted Husted, who has been at the forefront of Ohio’s aggressive response to the virus.

 Lord said the meeting was emotional for both parties but never reached a point of hostility.